Filirom1/Backbonist/README.md

 Let's start now

-### First read the sourcess, and the documentation
+### First read the sourcess, and the documentation.

 Before starting, I suggest you to read the [Backbone Documentation](http://documentcloud.github.com/backbone/) and the [jQuery doc](http://docs.jquery.com/How_jQuery_Works) too.